Saint-Marc-des-Carrières

 Saint-Marc-des-Carrières (/fr/) is a town in Quebec, Canada, part of Portneuf Regional County Municipality in the Capitale-Nationale region.

 The place has earned the title of Rock Capital of Portneuf County because of its rock quarries that have played a significant role in the local economy.
 Even its name makes reference to these quarries (carrière means "quarry").

 History

 Since the early 19th century, the area has been known for its quarries of Trenton Limestone, that was used for many construction projects in that time period.
 The village, first known as Poiré, got its post office in 1863.
 By 1901, the place was called Châteauvert, in honour of Georges Châteauvert, who was postmaster, owner of the rock quarries, and first mayor from 1901 to 1903.
 That same year, the Parish of Saint-Marc-des-Carrières was formed by separating from Saint-Alban, Grondines, and Saint-Joseph-de-Deschambault.
 A year later, it became a civil parish.
 After 1911, the village was called by its parish name.
 In 1918, the place was incorporated as the Village Municipality of Saint-Marc-des-Carrières.

 On June 12, 2004, Saint-Marc-des-Carrières gained city status.

+Geography

+Climate

+Saint-Marc-des-Carrières has a humid continental climate with vast seasonal differences.
+Summers are mild and moderated by its proximity to the Gulf of Saint Lawrence.
+In winter, interior Canada influences the climate with frequent cold waves.